 Projects of various kinds can be supported by a large number of people through the use of online platforms.
-Four types of crowdfunding can be distinguished: equity-based, lending-based, reward-based and donation-based.
+Five types of crowdfunding can be distinguished: equity-based, debt-based, lending-based, reward-based and donation-based.

 Crowdfunding is a type of bottom-up funding that allows individuals, associations and companies to collect sound money directly from the public; the technology boom of the last twenty years has substantially contributed to the growth of this alternative sector, detonating a myriad of specialized web platforms as unique intermediaries between supporters and beneficiaries of the collection.
 Crowdfunding is divided into five main branches: the reward model for Kickstarter, donation (self-explanatory), lending for the lending sector, debt and equity.